 "I was really concerned about how big and visible the scar would be.
 Skin cancer is common on your face, and doing research I saw a lot of pictures with people with huge scars," she said."I kept thinking 'I'm young,'" she added.
 "That was something I was uneasy about."

 It's so true — by the age of 30 most of us have become comfortable in our own skin.
 There's a confidence that comes in your 30s.
 You know your face and your body inside and out — there are no more surprises.
 So when an unexpected threat to what we see in the mirror sneaks up, it throws us into those infamous insecurities that we have worked so hard to love and accept.

 "I felt really overwhelmed," Becca said.
 "Based on what the scar would be, I was really freaking out.
 I was crying that I'd have this massive thing on my face and that my hairline would be weird," she said.
 Add to that, Becca had just learned that she would behaving surgery on her face simultaneously with a third skin cancer surgery on her right shoulder.
 The stress was overwhelming.
 The fear of what was going to happen was consuming her.

-Becca was referred by her dermatologist to Dr. Hooman Khorasani, one of the leading Mohs cancer surgeons and cosmetic dermatologists in the world.
+Becca was referred by her dermatologist to Dr. Hooman Khorasani, one few board-certified Mohs cancer surgeons and cosmetic dermatologists in the world.
 After meeting and working with Dr. Khorasani, Becca began to have hope that her life as a thriving, confident 30-year-old would go on exactly as she had hoped and planned.

 Mohs surgery is a microscopically controlled surgery used to treat common types of skin cancer.
 It's done in stages, whereafter each stage of tissue removal, the entire specimen is examined for remaining cancer cells.